Monday, September 14, 2020

 Here are the skills you’ll need if you want to become a superstar in the medical office field:

 Up-to-date computer skills are essential in today’s work world.
-Many medical offices need frontline employees who can manage emails, calendars, word processing, and spreadsheets.
-That’s why you need to learn how to use Microsoft Outlook, Word, and Excel.
+Many medical offices need frontline employees who can manage emails, calendars, word processing, spreadsheets, and more.
+That’s why you need to learn how to use Microsoft Word and Excel.

 CPR and First Aid